smikes/test262/test/suite/promises-aplus/README.md

 ### Completing the Async Test

-In order to ensure that all sequence points of a test have been hit, I create another promise (the `All` promise) by calling `Promise.all` on the array of sequence-point promises.
+In order to ensure that all sequence points of a test have been hit, I construct an array of promises from the sequence points, and create a promise (the `All` promise) by calling `Promise.all` on this array.
 The Test262 `$DONE` function will be called from the `then` of the `All` promise.
+Thus, if any sequence point is not hit, the `$DONE` function will never be called, and the test will time out.

-In addition, I require that all sequence-point promises settle by calling `resolve` with a falsy value.
-If one of the sequence-point promises settles with `reject`, the `All` promise will reject, and the test case will fail immediately.
+In addition, I require that all sequence points settle by calling `resolve` with a falsy value.
+If one of the sequence points  settles with `reject`, the `All` promise will reject, and the test case will fail immediately.

-If one of the sequence-point promises settles with `resolve` and a truthy value, the test case will fail eventually.
+If one of the sequence points settles with `resolve` and a truthy value, the test case will fail eventually.
 In the `then` handler of the `All` promise, the truthy value will be converted into an exception, and the `All` promise will call `$DONE` with the exception, causing the test case to fail.

-Since the sequence-point promises and the `All` promise have strict requirements about how they are resolved, they are not suitable for testing.
-Tests should be written about other promises generated with the `deferred()` function.
-The convention I have adopted is that sequence-point promises are stored in an array named `a` and promises whose properties are being tested are named `promise` or `promise1`, `promise2` etc.
+Since the sequence points and the `All` promise have strict requirements about how they are resolved, they should not be used to test the `Promise` implementation.
+Tests should be written about deferreds generated directly using the `deferred()` function.
+The convention I have adopted is that sequence points are stored in an array named `a`; and promises whose properties are being tested are named `promise` or `promise1`, `promise2` etc. ; and deferreds whose properties are being tested are named `deferred` or `d1`, `d2`, etc.

 ### Assertions

-Although assertions and test failures can be signaled by rejecting a sequence-point promise, it is also desirable to call an assertion function before ending the test.
+Although assertions and test failures can be signaled by rejecting a sequence point, it is also desirable to call an assertion function before ending the test.
 There is a hook in the `All` promise's resolution function for calling a test-specific assertion function.
+To signal test failure, this function should throw an exception, typically by calling the Test262 `$ERROR` function.

 The assertion function is called after checking the sequence-point resolutions array.
-To signal test failure, this function should throw an exception, for example by calling the Test262 `$ERROR` function.
-The return value of the assertion function is ignored.
+No arguments are passed to the assertion function, and its return value is ignored.

 ### Helper Function `makeSequenceArray`